pallet/ami-crate/README.md

 Builds an S3 backed AMI from a running instance.
 Installs ruby and ami-tools, and builds an image that excludes these.

+The `make-ami` function takes a group-spec and a map of options to pass to the ami `settings` function, and builds an AMI using a new node.

+The `make-ami-from-group-node` function takes a group name and a map of options to pass to the ami `settings` function, and builds an AMI using an existing node running for the specified group name.

 The `server-spec` function provides a convenient pallet server spec for ami-crate.
 It takes a single map as an argument, specifying configuration choices, as described below for the `settings` function.
 You can use this